 In addition to making the Verdad wines, Louisa provides market and sales support to Qupé Wine Cellars, which are made by her husband, winemaker Bob Lindquist, who focuses on Rhone varietals.

-• BIodynamic White Wines
+• BIodynamic White Wines and Sparkling Wines

 As the director of vineyard operations for the Sea Smoke Estate Vineyard and Rita’s Crown, Julian Malone guides one of California’s most celebrated estate programs.

 Julian fell in love with agriculture while working on farms on California’s Central Coast during high school, and went on to earn a degree in agricultural science and integrated pest management from the University of Adelaide in Australia.